Taiwan presses for US arms sales amid Trump delay

 Sign up now: Get insights on Asia's fast-moving developments

-TAIPEI – US arms sales to Taiwan have always been a cornerstone of regional peace and stability and are something confirmed in American law, a senior Taiwanese diplomat said on May 16 after President Donald Trump said he had yet to decide on future sales.
+TAIPEI – Taiwan’s government pressed the case on May 16 for American arms supplies, saying they are based on US law and serve as a shared deterrent to regional threats, after US President Donald Trump said he had yet to decide on future sales.

 Despite a lack of formal diplomatic ties, the US is the most important international backer for democratically governed Taiwan, which China claims as its territory.
 Washington is bound by the Taiwan Relations Act to provide weapons to the island.

-But on May 15, after a summit with Chinese President Xi Jinping in Beijing, Mr Trump said he has not decided whether to proceed with a major weapons sale, adding to uncertainty about US support for Taiwan.
+But on May 15, after a summit with Chinese President Xi Jinping in Beijing, Mr Trump said he has yet to decide whether to proceed with a major weapons sale, adding to uncertainty about US support for Taiwan.

-Speaking to reporters in Taipei on May 16, Taiwan Deputy Foreign Minister Chen Ming-chi said US arms sales are something confirmed under the Taiwan Relations Act.

-“Taiwan-US arms sales have always been a cornerstone of regional peace and stability,” he said.
+In a statement, Taiwan President Lai Ching-te’s spokeswoman Karen Kuo said China’s escalating military threat is the “sole destabilising factor” in the Indo-Pacific region, including the Taiwan Strait.

+“Furthermore, military sales between Taiwan and the US are not only a reflection of the US security commitment to Taiwan as stipulated in the Taiwan Relations Act, but also serve as a mutual deterrence against regional threats,” she said.

 In December, the Trump administration approved a record US$11 billion (S$14 billion) arms sale package for Taiwan.
 Reuters has reported a second one, worth around US$14 billion, still awaits Mr Trump’s approval.

-Mr Chen declined to comment on the second package because it has yet to be made public, saying Taiwan will continue to communicate with and understand the situation from the US side.
+Speaking to reporters in Taipei earlier on May 16, Taiwan Deputy Foreign Minister Chen Ming-chi declined to comment on the second package because it has yet to be made public, saying Taiwan will continue to communicate with and understand the situation from the US side.

+Taiwan’s government has been stymied by the opposition-controlled Parliament in trying to pass US$40 billion in extra defence spending.
+Earlier in May, it approved two-thirds of what the government wanted but specified it was for US arms.

+US Republican and Democratic lawmakers have strongly urged the Trump administration to continue with weapons sales.

+Professor Kuo Yu-ren, vice-president of the Institute for Policy Research, a Taiwan think tank, said Mr Trump might delay approving the new package until after late September, when he has invited Mr Xi to visit the United States.
-In comments to journalists after his summit with Mr Xi, Mr Trump appeared to suggest he would speak with Taiwan President Lai Ching-te about the proposed sale.

-“I have to speak to the person that’s running Taiwan,” he said.
+In comments to journalists after his summit with Mr Xi, Mr Trump appeared to suggest he would speak with Taiwan President Lai Ching-te about the proposed sale, saying “I have to speak to the person... that’s running Taiwan.”

 Asked about that possibility, Mr Chen said Taiwan still needs to try to understand the “true intent” of Mr Trump’s remarks.